+3 - 6 Months

+Goal setting

+Plan (IDP)

+Identify a mentor

+Quick wins

+Tangible actions

+Gaining experience

+Adding skills to resume.

-3 - 6 Months 6 - 12 months Beyond 12 months Goal setting What do you want to Set more ambitious goals Plan (IDP) achieve in 12 months? aligned to long-term Identify a mentor Building your network. plans.
-Quick wins Establishing your What's working well?
-Tangible actions professional reputation.
+6 - 12 months

+What do you want to achieve in 12 months?

+Building your network.

+Establishing your professional reputation.

+Demonstrating leadership.

+Beyond 12 months

+Set more ambitious goals aligned to long-term plans.

+What's working well?

 What needs to change?

-Gaining experience Demonstrating Include personal Adding skills to resume leadership. ambitions.
-Long-term goals should align with shorter-term goals Long-term Goals What professional skills do you have/want to develop t What type of companies/organisations do you want to work for? align with shorter-term What professional skills do you have/want to develop t work for? a of research?
-Identify possibl align with shorter-term What professional skills do you have/want to develop t What type of companies/organisations do you want to What opportunities are there for my particular area threats too, (automation, market value, etc.).
-Is there a career that might be a better fit for the type do? work for? a of research?
-Identify possibl time for leisure, hobbies or quality family time?
+Include personal ambitions.

+Long-term goals should align with shorter-term goals

+Long-term Goals

+What professional skills do you have/want to develop that will open more doors?
+What type of companies/organisations do you want to work for?

+What opportunities are there for my particular area of research?
+Identify possible threats too, (automation, market value, etc.).

+Is there a career that might be a better fit for the type of work you are good at/want to do?

+What are your work/life balance goals?

+Where do you want to live?

+Do you want adventure or stability?

+What values are important to you?

+Personal Goals

+Where do you want to work?
+Do you want to travel?
+Move country, state, continent?
+If money were not an issue, what would you like to do?
+Do you like to work alone, as part of a team or be the lead?
+What types of adjustments do you want to make in your career to allow more time for leisure, hobbies or quality family time?

-Creating and Reviewing your PDP 4.
+4. Creating and Reviewing your PDP